The Big Do

 Join in the Big Do

 Visit the website to find out if there is a venue you can attend without flying.
-Organize your own meeting at your organization with your colleagues, and register for the live web-feed and discussion board.
+Organize your own meeting at your organisation with your colleagues, and register for the live web-feed and discussion board.
 Most importantly, do a shift project and join the Transition Engineering professionals.